Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Introduction

 \section{Introduction}

-The Joint Replenishment Problem with Deadlines ($\JRPD$) is an optimization problem in inventory theory concerned with optimizing a schedule of shipments of a commodity from a supplier, via a~warehouse, to satisfy demands at $m$ retailers (cf.~\lref[Figure]{fig:problem}).
-An instance is specified by a tuple $(\COST, \costVector, \demands)$ where $\COST \in \rational$ is the {\em warehouse ordering cost}, each retailer $\rho\in\{1,2,\ldots,m\}$ has {\em retailer ordering cost} $\cost \in \rational$, and $\demands$ is a set of $n$ {\em demands}, where each demand is a triple $(\rho,r,d)$, where $\rho$ is a retailer, $r\in\nat$ is the demand's release time and $d\in\nat$ is its deadline.
-The interval $[r,d]$ is the demand {\em period}.
-Without loss of generality, we assume $r,d\in [2n]$, where $[i]$ denotes $\{1,2,\ldots,i\}$.
+The \emph{Joint Replenishment Problem with Deadlines} ($\JRPD$) is an optimization problem in supply-chain management concerned with scheduling shipments (orders) of a commodity from a supplier, via a shared warehouse, to satisfy prior demands at $m$ retailers (cf.~\lref[Figure]{fig:problem}).
+The objective is to find a schedule of orders that satisfies all demands before their deadlines expire, while minimizing the total ordering cost.

+Specifically, an instance of $\JRPD$ is given by a tuple $(\COST, \costVector, \demands)$ where \begin{itemize} \item $\COST \in \rational$ is the \emph{warehouse ordering cost}; \item $\costVector$ is the vector of \emph{retailer ordering costs}, where for each retailer $\rho\in\{1,2,\ldots,m\}$ its ordering cost is $\costof{\rho} \in \rational$; \item $\demands$ is a set of $n$ \emph{demands}, with each demand represented by a triple $(\rho,r,d)$, where $\rho$ is the retailer that issued the demand, $r\in\rational$ is the demand's release time and $d\in\rational$ is its deadline. \end{itemize} For a demand $(\rho,r,d)$, the interval $[r,d]$ is called the demand \emph{period}\footnote{Note: our use of the term ``period'' is different from its use in operations research literature on supply-chain management problems.}.
+In sections that prove upper bounds we assume (without loss of generality by time scaling) that $r,d\in [2n]$, where $[i]$ denotes $\{1,2,\ldots,i\}$.

-A solution (called a {\em schedule}) is a set of {\em orders}, each specified by a pair $(t,R)$, where $t$ is the time of the order and $R$ is a subset of the retailers.
-An order $(t,R)$ {\em satisfies} those demands $(\rho,r,d)$ whose retailer is in $R$ and whose demand period contains $t$ (that is, $\rho \in R$ and $t\in [r, d]$).
-A schedule is {\em feasible} if all demands are satisfied by some order in the schedule.
+A solution (also called a \emph{schedule}) is a set of \emph{orders}, each specified by a pair $(t,R)$, where $t$ is the time of the order and $R$ is a subset of the retailers.
+An order $(t,R)$ \emph{satisfies} those demands $(\rho,r,d)$ whose retailer is in $R$ and whose demand period contains $t$ (that is, $\rho \in R$ and $t\in [r, d]$).
+A schedule is \emph{feasible} if all demands are satisfied by some order in the schedule.

-The {\em cost} of order $(t,R)$ is the ordering cost of the warehouse plus the ordering costs of respective retailers, i.e., $\COST + \sum_{\rho \in R} \cost$.
-It is convenient to think of this order as consisting of a warehouse order of cost $\COST$, which is then joined by each retailer $\rho\in R$ at cost $\cost$.
+The \emph{cost} of order $(t,R)$ is the ordering cost of the warehouse plus the ordering costs of respective retailers, i.e., $\COST + \sum_{\rho \in R} \costof{\rho}$.
+It is convenient to think of this order as consisting of a warehouse order of cost $\COST$, which is then joined by each retailer $\rho\in R$ at cost $\costof{\rho}$.
 The cost of the schedule is the sum of the costs of its orders.
 The objective is to find a feasible schedule of minimum cost.